WIS2 Overview

 Back to top

-The WIS 2.0 Notification standard defines the attributes used in the message payload of a WIS2 Notification.
+The WIS2 Notification Message (WNM) defines the attributes used in the message payload of a WIS2 Notification.

-A WIS 2.0 Notification contains a "canonical" link indicating the HTTP-endpoint where the data can be downloaded from :
+A WIS 2.0 Notification Message contains a "canonical" link indicating the HTTP(S) endpoint from which the data can be downloaded.

 Back to top

-WIS 2.0 Discovery Metadata records are encoded according using the WMO Core Metadata Profile (WCMP) standard.
+WIS 2.0 Discovery Metadata records are encoded according to WMO Core Metadata Profile (Version 2) (WCMP2).

-Data Producers are required to publish a WIS 2.0 Notification on the topic "origin/a/wis2/<centre-id>/metadata" of their WIS2-node, containing a canonical link to the WCMP2 record.
-The Global Discovery Catalogue is updated using the records published on this "metadata" subtopic.
+Data producers are required to publish a WIS 2.0 Notification Message on the topic origin/a/wis2/<centre-id>/metadata from their WIS2 Node, containing a canonical link to the WCMP2 record.
+The Global Discovery Catalogue is updated using the records published on a WIS2 Node's metadata subtopic.

 Back to top